That-Dev-Girl-Sites/jhalabi.com/_posts/2021-12-15-research-research-research.md

 Some interesting insights:

 * Amazon does not always list a book's illustrator.
 I know that this is (very likely) on the author or publisher to include that information, so this is not Amazon's "fault".
 However, why not list the illustrator?
 I know these books have illustrators _(because what toddler is going to read an all-text book?)_.
 So, why not include them?
 After all, they are a huge part of the book.
+* Goodreads lists both author and illustrator, which is super helpful.
+In general, Goodreads is much more useful for finding information about a specific book, but it is easier to find related books (and go down subsequent rabbit holes) on Amazon.
 * I have never heard of half of these publishers.
 I think many of these are actually self-publishing names, which is great because that is my planned route!
 * _A lot_ of books were published in 2020.
 Hooray for pandemic writing!
 * A lot of the rest of these books were published in the early-2000s.
 There seems to be very little in-between here.